Inadequate Boat Maintenance

 Inadequate boat maintenance leads to a host of serious and potentially fatal problems aboard boats in Florida.

-The Florida Fish & Wildlife Conservation Commission (FWC) reports at least 108 of the reported 736 boating accidents in Florida in 2013 (about 15 percent) were related to some type of problem with the vessel parts or systems itself, including:
+The Florida Fish & Wildlife Conservation Commission (FWC) reports at least 108 of the reported 736 boating accidents in Florida in a recent year (about 15 percent) were related to some type of problem with the vessel parts or systems itself, including:

 - Machinery failure (cited in 60 accidents)